EldhoseKuriakose/Bus-Ticket-Booking/README.md

 ﻿# Bus-Ticket-Booking
+ Backend API of bus ticket booking system

- ## Setting up on system
+ #### Setting up on system

- Download the code to your system
+ 1. Clone the repository to the system

- npm install to install all modules

- npm test to test code
+ 2. `npm install` - To install required packages
+ 3. `npm test` - To run unit tests

- npm start to start the server
+ 4. `npm start` - To start the server

-## Postman
+##### Postman

-POST   /tickets/book  - To book ticket   - Provide name, phone, email, age, gender to book ticket.
+`POST` `/tickets/book` - To book ticket   - Provide name, phone, email, age, gender to book ticket.

-PATCH  /tickets/update/:id   - To update user details by id - Update user details by providing updated details of name, phone, email, age, gender.
+`PATCH` `/tickets/update/:id` - To update user details by id - Update user details by providing updated details of name, phone, email, age, gender.

-GET    /tickets/viewdetails/:id   - To view user details by id

-GET   /tickets/viewstatus/:id     -   To view status of ticket by id

-GET   /tickets/viewopen     -  To view all open tickets

-GET   /tickets/viewclose    -  To view all closed tickets

-PUT   /tickets/admin/resetall  -  Open up all tickets
+`GET` `/tickets/viewdetails/:id` - To view user details by id `GET` `/tickets/viewstatus/:id` - To view status of ticket by id `GET` `/tickets/viewopen` - To view all open tickets `GET` `/tickets/viewclose` - To view all closed tickets `PUT` `/tickets/admin/resetall` - Open up all tickets

-import postman collection to postman to run commands
+Import postman collection to postman to run commands

+###### Technologies used
+nodeJS, ExpressJS, JavaScript, MongoDB